 Foods with bitter flavors have played an important role in nutritional medicine and naturopathy for centuries.
-Saint Hildegard of Bingen regularly employed bitter foods and flavors within the framework of her monastic medicine, particularly via herbal tinctures.
+Saint Hildegard of Bingen regularly employed bitter tasting foods and bitters within the framework of her monastic medicine, particularly via herbal tinctures.

 The Profile of Bitter Flavors